viper-development/workshop-startup-dev/README.md

 the contribution, they will learn valuable skills including:

 - Using Git, basics as well as advanced features.
+- Reviewing code.
 - Working efficiently on one project with a scalable team.
-- Reviewing code.
-- Automating quality control.
+- Raising quality without effort.

 On the second day, participants will get an introduction on what techniques can be helpful when managing an own software development team.
 Quality and speed